-People Magazine published April’s story in their most recent issue, and followed up with April in their Investigation Discovery show People Magazine Investigates.
+People Magazine published April’s story and followed up with her in their Investigation Discovery show People Magazine Investigates.
 People Senior Editor Gillian Telling wrote the cover story for People and appeared in the episode.

 “He was a very charming guy, he was a very good-looking guy, he was funny.
 People said he would have been a great salesman had he not been a murderer.
 So he had been questioned once or twice, but he managed to ingratiate himself with the police. … He just managed to fool everybody because he was a likable guy.”
 Telling said.

 It was 2009 when April and her four siblings sat down to discuss their childhood.
 Together, they remembered the strange patterns of moving in the middle of the night, often after a troubling event.
 Twice the Edward’s residences were burned down, and the second time, the three brothers admitted to police that they had helped their father commit the arson to collect insurance money.
 “I don’t think my dad’s a very nice man,” April remembers thinking at the time.
 Edwards was sentenced to two years in prison.

 They talked about the book Edwards wrote in 1972 that provided a glimpse into his criminal past, for which he served 14 years in state prison for armed robbery.
 The Metamorphosis of a Criminal: The True Life Story of Ed Edward turned Edwards into a small-time celebrity of sorts, a fully rehabilitated criminal, appearing on TV shows and speaking on radio programs about prison reform.